metrc/VisualizationTools/README.md

 Now your R environment should be properly setup with devtools.

-### Installing R Packages that AnalyticSystem depends on
+### Installing R Packages that VisualizationTools depends on

-Next, we must install the R packages which AnalyticSystem depends on.
+Next, we must install the R packages which VisualizationTools depends on.
 These packages are:

 * [tidyverse](https://www.tidyverse.org/): R Packages for Data Science.
 * [httr](https://httr.r-lib.org/) R Library to work with URLs and HTTP.